 Old fashioned metal alloy fillings were compressed into a filling space without the benefit of today’s adhesive technology.
 Over time, the interface between the old filling and the tooth breaks down and creates a gap that can retain bacteria and stain that ultimately leads to more tooth destruction.

 Yes, if you can get to a dentist quickly.
 Once a tooth is knocked out, the patient has about 45 to 60 minutes to re-implant a tooth.
 Its best to either place the tooth in milk or under your tongue until a dentist can prepare the site for re-implantation.
-Later, after a period of good healing has taken place the nerve (which was severed in the loss of the tooth) will be removed by the dentist.
+Later, after a period of good healing has taken place, the nerve (which was severed in the loss of the tooth) will be removed by the dentist.